Peter Manso: Early life and education

 Manso was born in Manhattan, the son of Leo Manso, a book illustrator and abstract painter, and Blanche (Rosenberg) Manso, an art dealer.
 Leo designed book covers for releases by Dashiell Hammett, Ian Fleming, John Steinbeck and Agatha Christie.
 Robert Motherwell called him “one of collage's masters.”
 His work is in permanent collections at the Whitney Museum, the Metropolitan Museum of Art, the Provincetown Art Association and Museum and the Museum of Modern Art.
 Blanche collected Indian and Nepalese art, her own collections exhibited in New York and California.

 Peter was raised in New York City and summered in Provincetown, where his parents became intimately involved in the art community, his mother opening an arts store and his father running a summer workshop from 1958 to 1976 in collaboration with New York University.
 In 1951, the family purchased a home at 592 Commercial Street, which painter Marsden Hartley and journalists John Reed and Louise Bryant had once lived.

-At age 16, Manso graduated from New York High School of Art and Design, later obtaining a bachelor's degree at Antioch College and a Masters at Johns Hopkins University.
+At age 16, Manso graduated from New York's High School of Music and Art, later obtaining a bachelor's degree at Antioch College and a Masters at Johns Hopkins University.
 He also taught English Literature at Rutgers University and University of California, Berkeley.